marinactonci/marinactonci/README.md

 - 🕸️ I’m interested in web development and in my free time I build web pages

-- 🤽 My other hobby is waterpolo which I've been training for 11 years

 - 💻 <a href="https://marinactonci.netlify.app" target="_blank">Portfolio page</a>

 <h2 align= "center">🛠️ My Skills</h2>